Yucked/Breadloaf/README.md

 ## `📚 To-Do List:`
 - [ ] Proof of work implementation.
 - [ ] Verifying block's hashes when verifying if chain is valid.
-- [ ] Building a blockchain from web UI.
+- [x] Building a blockchain from web UI.
-- [ ] CSS to demonstrate an actual block.
+- [x] CSS to demonstrate an actual block.
 - [ ] WebSockets client/server and syncing chains.
 - [ ] Broadcasting to all clients when a block is added to the chain.
 - [ ] Replace `System.Text.Json` with `Utf8Json`.
-- [ ] A separate webpage to visualize blockchain.
+- [x] A separate webpage to visualize blockchain.
-- [ ] Rename blockchain to `Breadcrumbs` 🍞.
+- [x] Rename blockchain to `Breadcrumbs` 🍞.
-- [ ] Some sort of mining algortihm?
+- [ ] Some sort of mining algorithm?
 - [ ] Figure out how pending transactions and block transactions work.
+- [x] Fix blockchain verification.